Past Exhibitions and Digital Catalogues

 March 5 – April 5, 2024

-A collection of hand-blown glass and acrylic paintings on linen by local artist, Amie Hoeber will be on view in our Community Gallery, located off the exhibition hall near the Museum front doors.
-Amie’s paintings and glass works highlight the movement and fluid qualities of both media.
+This exhibition consisted of a collection of hand-blown glass and acrylic paintings on linen by local artist, Amie Hoeber.
+Amie’s paintings and glass work highlighted the movement and fluid qualities of both media.

 Our Creative Community